 We know exactly where they're working.

-I will tell you the Bush administration won't, that they have nine and a half million, last year nine and a half million social security numbers reported on the 1040 that were inconsistent with the name.
+I will tell you the Bush administration won't, that they have 9.5 million last year, 9.5 million Social Security numbers reported on the 1040 that were inconsistent with the name.

 So they know, at least as to those, they're probably illegal.

-So uh the if you go to those employers and you notify them, you know, you're gonna have to clarify this situation.
+So if you go to those employers and you notify them, you know, you're going to have to clarify this situation.

-You're gonna have to verify that the do documents you're getting are really as to that person.
+You're going to have to verify that the documents you're getting are really as to that person.

-We're gonna have to verify they're in our computer.
+We're going to have to verify they're in our computer.

-Not all the problem gets put away, but a whole lot of it does.
+Not all of the problem gets put away, but a whole lot of it does.

-I would guess three quarters to eighty percent of it goes away.
+I would guess three-quarters to 80% of it goes away.

 And if it goes away and there's no job, where does that person go?